 We realize compliance determinations are based on multiple factors, including supplier disclosures, disclosed chemical content, and information about the final product.
 We have designed our product compliance determinations to give you a quick snapshot of each of these factors, and to help you make a determination on the most relevant one based on your information.

-Within the compliance drop down menu, you can quickly view the compliance determinations created for each product.
 A green check mark indicates that your product is in compliance; a red X indicates it does not comply; a grey question mark indicates that the status is indeterminable.

 Once you select an option from the Compliance drop down menu, you will be able to view more data on the specific compliance determination.
 It shows all the collected data about the product and the specific information that was used to create the compliance determination.
 You can use our template to send supplier surveys about Conflict Minerals and Toxnot will then analyze the data for each part or use it to make determinations for entire products.

 For overall product compliance, you can specify supporting information by selecting the "Add Response Data" button.

 Here (see image above) you can either manually fill out the information you've received from your supplier, or double check the data that's been automatically uploaded from the Supplier Survey.
 If answers are input into the compliance questions and documentation, the answers would override the overall compliance determination.
 If you mark the product as requiring disclosure, the product will be marked as non-compliant.
 If it is marked as not requiring disclosure, it will be compliant.
 If it is unknown, the product will be indeterminable.
 These questions and documentation requirements are different for each of the five compliance regulations that you can switch between by clicking on each compliance page.